livcg/email-scheduler/README.txt

 * Require fields in email
 * Remove Mailgun login from config files & use env vars
 * Add helpful msgs to log
-* Change from address to something like email-scheduler@example.com
 * Add to README; change to md
+* Externalize strings, e.g. error msgs

 UI
-* Assets not loading on heroku:
+x.
+Assets not loading on heroku:
 "Failed to load resource: the server responded with a status of 404 (Not Found)": https://emaillater.herokuapp.com/assets/application-595be6fdabce84ec71f1ace93c9de8fa.css https://emaillater.herokuapp.com/assets/application-8474e4f266741613a6d5486dc2913241.js